All that being said, inbound marketing for an agency can be done and, more importantly, it can be done creatively and effectively.

 Great inbound marketing relies on several different mediums and tactics to be successful, but it all begins and is fueled by one thing — content.

-Content marketing should answer universal buyer questions
+Great content marketing answers universal buyer questions

 When it comes to inbound marketing, at IMPACT we’ve found it’s most effective to start by creating content that answers the most pressing questions your buyer has in their purchase journey.

 Regardless of your product or industry, these questions tend to be the same.
-For example, every customer usually wants to know about the cost of all of their options.
+For example, customers usually wants to know about the cost of all of their options.
 They want to know how much they are going to spend and that they are making the right decision for themselves.

-Cost:How much your solution costs (factors, considerations, what defines value, etc.).
+Cost/Pricing:How much your solution costs (factors, considerations, what defines value, etc.).

-Problems: The negatives about, or issues with, your solution (that buyers tend to ask about).
+Problems: The negatives about, or issues with your solution (that buyers tend to ask about).

 Because all buyers want answers to these same questions, these five categories can serve as the first structure of your inbound marketing strategy.